lukasdanckwerth/CommandLineKit/README.md

     case move = "move"
 }

-let fileActionOption = EnumOption<FileAction>(name: "fileAction", help: "Does something with files.") let fileArgument = FileArgument(longFlag: "file")
+let fileActionCommand = EnumCommand<FileAction>(name: "fileAction", help: "Does something with files.") let fileArgument = FileArgument(longFlag: "file")

-fileActionOption.requiredArguments = [fileArgument]
+fileActionCommand.requiredArguments = [fileArgument]

-// Will only succeed if `fileActionOption` has a valid case of `FileAction` and the `fileArgument` contains a valid value ...
+// Will only succeed if `fileActionCommand` has a valid case of `FileAction` and the `fileArgument` contains a valid value ...
 CommandLineInterface.parseOrExit()

-switch enumOption.value! {
+switch enumCommand.value! {
 case .copy:
     // Copy file specified in `fileArgument.value`
 case .move: